ask your political leaders why they donʼt talk about ‘social determinants of health’ to see how much they care …

 And the reason is deeper than the mainstream talking points about diseases that preexist in these communities.

 Public health researchers have been telling us for years that the following drivers determine whether or not residents will live full and healthy lives:

 - Community network and support resources

 - Economic opportunity (e.g., employment, wealth, and debt)

 - Physical environment (e.g., parks, housing, walkable spaces and playgrounds)

 - Healthy food access

-Rich communities have these six drivers.
+Wealthier communities have these six drivers.
 Poor communities don’t.

 For example, government policies determine where toxic-emitting chemical factories are located — and you can bet most factories aren’t built near mansions.

 Government policies — in collaboration with private sector firms — can target neighborhoods for training, which can help residents start new careers.